vestrel00/contacts-android/docs/groups/query-groups.md

 You may, of course, use other multi-threading libraries or just do it yourself =)

-> ℹ️ Extensions for Kotlin Flow and RxJava are also in the v1 roadmap.
+> ℹ️ Extensions for Kotlin Flow and RxJava are also in the project roadmap.

 ## Performing the query with permission